Flu Season Rages On, Hitting Baby Boomers Unusually Hard

 Most people who get the flu do get better.
 And antiviral drugs can help those who get the sickest.

-As in previous weeks, the CDC advises people to get vaccinated, stay home if ill and do go to the hospitals if symptoms are severe, especially in those who are at high risk: the very young, the very old, pregnant women and those with underlying illnesses.
+As in previous weeks, the CDC advises people to get vaccinated, stay home if they are ill and go to the hospitals if symptoms are severe, especially in those who are at high risk: the very young, the very old, pregnant women and those with underlying illnesses.

 Schools have closed in some parts of the country.
 "We know that every year schools close," said Jernigan, but most of the time they close because students and teachers are sick, not in order to prevent transmission.
 CDC doesn't have recommendations along these lines, saying local municipalities are the best to judge.